stockparfait/experiments/powerdist/normal.md

 A few things to note:

-- Sampling the source distribution even 20M times barely has any samples above 7 MADs; at 5K times it hardly crosses 4 MADs.
+- Sampling the source distribution even 20M times barely has any samples above 7 MADs; at 5K samples it hardly crosses 4 MADs.
 - All three statistics converge fairly rapidly with the number samples; the 99% confidence interval goes from `+-0.2` for mean at `N=250` to `+-0.045` at `N=5K`, and is negligibly small at `N=20M`.
 In fact, the mean's CI roughly